itslenny/advent-of-code-2023/readme.md

-# Advent of code 2022
+# Advent of code 2023

-This is my code from advent of code 2022.
+This is my code from advent of code.
 Everything is written in plain JavaScript and the code is mostly quick, hacky, and da-da-dirty-dirty.
 Enjoy!

 https://adventofcode.com/